Referral Partner Agreement

 (c) Assignment.
 Partner may not assign or transfer this Agreement without Company's prior written consent.
 Company may assign this Agreement in connection with a merger, acquisition, or sale of substantially all of its assets.

 (d) Governing Law.
-This Agreement shall be governed by and construed in accordance with the laws of the State of Texas, without regard to its conflict of law provisions.
+This Agreement shall be governed by and construed in accordance with the laws of the State of Delaware, without regard to its conflict of law provisions.

 (f) Notices.
 All notices under this Agreement shall be in writing and delivered by email to the addresses associated with each Party's account.
 Notice is deemed given upon confirmed delivery.